 - Place three Oreo cookies, with the filling, in a sandwich bag and crush them with a rolling pin or meat mallet.

-- Stir the crushed Oreos into the cake batter and microwave it on high for 2 minutes.
-The mug cake is done when a toothpick inserted into the center comes out clean.
+- Stir the crushed Oreos into the batter and microwave it on high for 2 minutes with a plate underneath.
+It is done when a toothpick inserted into the center comes out clean.

 - Let the cake cool for at least 10 minutes before enjoying, as it will be very hot.
-Enjoy the cake while it's warm or at room temperature.
+Enjoy while it's warm or at room temperature.